fortyplustwo/envaya_nexmo/README.md

 ```
     'envaya_nexmo': {
-        "ENGINE"    : "envaya_nexmo.backend.NexmoOutgoingBackend", #We have to register only the outgoing backend
+        "ENGINE"    : 'envaya_nexmo.backend.NexmoOutgoingBackend', #Register only the outgoing backend
         "api_key"   : 'API_KEY', #you will get this from Nexmo
         "api_secret": 'API_SECRET', #you will get this from Nexmo
-        "sender_name" : "HEWE", #check your local telecom regulator on whether you can use a custom shortcode
+        "sender_name" : 'HEWE', #check your local telecom regulator on whether you can use a custom shortcode
     }
 ```